Develop your passion for music and prepare for a career in education, performance, ministry, or graduate studies.

 The Friends University Concert Choir is foundational to the university’s vocal program.
 This 75-voice choir performs a wide variety of choral literature and focuses on the development of vocal technique, music literacy, and performance skills.
 It is open to all Friends University students by audition.
 Concert Choir engages students in a well-rounded choral experience that includes performance opportunities both on and off campus as well as tours and service.
 Rolaine Hetherington is the conductor of the Concert Choir.

 The Friends University Chamber Choir is a select choir open to members of the Friends University Concert Choir.
 This 12-voice ensemble performs an eclectic mix of choral music suitable for the small ensemble.
 The Chamber Choir fosters the development of individual musicianship, leadership skills, and collaborative performance.
 The choir performs at campus events and local schools.
-Dr. Mark Bartel and Rolaine Hetherington are the conductors of the Chamber Choir.
+Dr. Dale Heidebrecht and Rolaine Hetherington are the directors of the Chamber Choir.

 The Singing Quakers